 Raised in a family of mothers, caregivers, healers, and holistic practitioners, it only makes sense that this is my calling.
 Health and wellness has been a part of my life as long as I can remember.
 In school, science came easy to me- biology, chemistry, psychology, anatomy.
 From counseling and coaching friends in my childhood home to studying and working alongside some of the best professionals in the industry, I have fine tuned my ability to guide my clients to long lasting health through nutrition and movement.

 Family is everything to me.
 That’s how I was brought up.
 Both my parents were and still are hardworking people.
 Though, we were lower-middle class, my father, the breadwinner, always ensured a roof over our head, presents around the holidays, and a table full of food for every meal.
 My mother, the caregiver, always ensured that the table full of food was homemade, saturated with nutrients and love.
 My sister and I weren’t allowed to have Fruit Loops for breakfast or microwavable mac and cheese for lunch.
 My mom didn’t let us eat anything with artificial coloring or flavoring.
 I remember being jealous of my friends whose pantries were stocked to the top with Lucky Charms, Jolly Ranchers, Blowpops, cheese doodles, Fruit Roll Ups, and Hostess snacks.
-Now, as an adult, I’m grateful for her decision to keep our home free of junk.
-I truly believe my sister and I are healthy because the foods we ate and avoided as young children thanks to my mom.
+Now, as an adult, I’m aware that this way of eating and living was a privilege.
+I truly believe my sister and I are healthy because the foods we ate and avoided as young children thanks to my mom and our privilege.

 My mother’s parents were immigrants from Italy, her father growing up in a city and her mother on a chestnut farm in the countryside.
 Because my grandmother grew up on a farm she could not read or write but this did not stop her from being an incredible mother because the most important component in caring for your kin is love.
 She had plenty of that to give.
 Her intelligence and wisdom did not come from books but from experiences.
 She taught my sister and I how to be tough, independent women.
 (By the way, my great-grandmother was the town’s midwife and also birthed 11 children of her own!
 It's in my blood to be a birth worker and care for women.
 It's a big reason as to why I chose to go back to school for midwifery.)